ulldecorb/ulldecorb/README.md

 # Hello world!
 I'm Ausias Bertran
 A fullstack developer

-* 📍 I'm living in Barcelona, Spain
+* 📍 I'm living in Barcelona
 * 🔭 I'm currently working on research web-comics
 * 🌱 I'm currently improving ReactJs and SASS and learning JQUERY
 * 👩‍💻 All my projects are available at https://github.com/ulldecorb